wandb/docs/docs/guides/hosting/operator.md

-You cana specify service accounts on different subsystems such as app, parquet, console, and more:
+You can specify service accounts on different subsystems such as app, parquet, console, and more:

 ```yaml
 app: